 MassTaxConnect users can use the “amend” feature to change previously filed withholding, sales and use tax (including sales tax on meals) and room occupancy tax returns.
 Business taxpayers can also use MassTaxConnect to dispute an audit finding or a penalty by choosing "File a Dispute" under "I Want To" in their account for each tax type.

 Some taxpayers have to file amended returns and applications for abatement electronically.
 See if electronic filing and payment requirements apply to you.

-If you don't have to file electronically, you can check the amended return box on your paper return and file it the way you usually do to amend a previously filed return, or file an Application for Abatement (Form ABT) to:
+If you don't have to file electronically, you can check the amended return box on your paper return and file it the way you usually do to amend a previously filed return, or file a Form ABT: Application for Abatement to: